lukcic/devops/AWS/SysAdmin/Networking.md

 ## Subnets
 * AZ resource, span one AZ - Subnet cannot exists in more than 1 AZ!
-* Public subnet - accessible from internet
+* Public subnet - accessible from internet (auto-assign IPv4 enabled)
 * Private subnet - NOT accessible from internet
 * by default all subnets in one VPC can route between each other, whether they are are private or public, they all are LOCAL target in route table, traffic is managed by SGs or NACLs